 Has this proposal for addition of character(s) been submitted before?
-No If YES explain 2.
-Has contact been made to members of the user community (for example: National Body, Vac user groups of the script or characters, other experts, etc.)?
+If YES explain No 2.
+Has contact been made to members of the user community (for example: National Body, user groups of the script or characters, other experts, etc.)?
 Yes If YES, with whom?
-Mojikyo Institute If YES, available relevant documents:Correspondence 3.
-Information on the user community for the proposed characters (for example: Yes size, demographics, information technology use, or publishing use) is included?
-Reference: Japanese learners of Hokkien, Taiwanese scholars of Japanese imperial e 4.
-The context of use for the proposed characters (type of use; common or rare) Reference: Rare 5.
+Mojikyo Institute, Academia Sinica, Eiso Chan If YES, available relevant documents: Correspondence 3.
+Information on the user community for the proposed characters (for example: size, demographics, information technology use, or publishing use) is included?
+Yes Reference: Japanese learners of Hokkien, Taiwanese scholars of Japanese imperial e Rare Reference: 5.
 Are the proposed characters in current use by the user community?
 Yes If YES, where?
-Reference: Twitter, Facebook, etc. 6.
+Reference: 6.
 After giving due considerations to the principles in the P&P document must the proposed characters be entirely in the BMP?
 No If YES, is a rationale provided?
 If YES, reference: 7.
 Should the proposed characters be kept together in a contiguous range (rather than being scattered)?
 Yes 8.
 Can any of the proposed characters be considered a presentation form of an existing character or character sequence?
 No If YES, is a rationale for its inclusion provided?
 If YES, reference: 9.
 Can any of the proposed characters be encoded using a composed character sequence of either existing characters or other proposed characters?
 No If YES, is a rationale for its inclusion provided?
 If YES, reference: 10.
-Can any of the proposed character(s) be considered to be similar (in appearance or function) to, or could be confused with, an existing character?
-Yes If YES, is a rationale for its inclusion provided?
-Yes If YES, reference: The combiners are confusable with Latin ones, but kana is very from Latin and new characters are needed. different 11.
+Can any of the proposed character(s) be considered to be similar (in appearance or function) A.L. to, or could be confused with, an existing character?
+No If YES, is a rationale for its inclusion provided?
+If YES, reference: 11.
 Does the proposal include use of combining characters and/or use of composite sequences?
-Yes If YES, is a rationale for such use provided?
-Yes If YES, reference: See section "Evidence of all requested characters" Is a list of composite sequences and their corresponding glyph images (graphic symbols) provided?
-Yes If YES, reference: See section "Evidence of all requested characters" 12.
+If YES, is a rationale for such use provided?
+Yes If YES, reference: Existing combining characters are used.
+See page 7.
+Is a list of composite sequences and their corresponding glyph images (graphic symbols) provided?
+If YES, reference: 12.
 Does the proposal contain characters with any special properties such as control function or similar semantics?
 No If YES, describe in detail (include attachment if necessary) 13.
 Does the proposal contain any Ideographic compatibility characters?
 No If YES, are the equivalent corresponding unified ideographic characters identified?
 If YES, reference: